-John Loudon McAdam is chiefly famous for inventing the macadamised road surface which is still in use today.
+John Loudon McAdam was an Eighteenth/Nineteenth Century engineer famous for inventing the macadamised road surface still in use today

 21st September 1756, Lady Cathcart’s House, Sandgate, Ayr, Ayrshire, Scotland.

 John Loudon Macadam’s family were originally descended from the chiefs of the Clan McGregor.
 His father was John McAdam and his mother Susanna Cochrane the niece of the 7th Earl of Dundonald.
 John Loudon was the youngest of ten children.

 1760: The family moved to Lagwyne Castle near Carspairn.
 This was burnt down accidentally shortly afterwards and John Loudon was saved by a nurse.
 The family moved to Blairquhan Castle near Straiton.
 The present Blairquhan castle was built at a later date.

 1770: His father James died and Loudon was sent off to the City of New York were he entered the counting house of his Uncle William who was a prosperous merchant.
 He also became the co-owner of the ship the “General Matthew” which was badly damaged by American forces at Charleston, South Carolina.
 He and his uncle also helped found the New York Stock exchange.
 During the War of American Independence he served in the British reserves and was a government contractor for the selling of prize ships.